PlanetKiF/kif.github.io/_posts/docs/2021-01-20-configuring-the-game-server.md

 ### Game Mode Configs ###

 In CS:GO each game mode (casual, competitive, deathmatch, ...) has it's own config files.
-We describe how this works using the game mode "casual".
+We describe how this works by using the game mode "casual" as example.

-* The config file `gamemode_casual.cfg` is part of the installation and can be updated by every update of the game files.
+* The config file `gamemode_casual.cfg` is part of the installation and can be overwritten by every update of the game files.
 So do not change anything in this file.
-* Changes need to done in the file  `gamemode_casual_server.cfg`.
+* Changes are made in the file  `gamemode_casual_server.cfg`.
 As this configuration file is executed after every other configuration file (when game mode casual is active) the settings in this file overwrite all settings in all other files.

  Our gamemode_casual_server.cfg contains the following settings (they should be pretty self explanatory).